Our application policy

 -

 All requests for funding must be submitted on an online application form available through our website.
 If you’re thinking of applying or are unable to submit an application online, please contact our Grants department at info@talbotvillagetrust.org to arrange an informal conversation about your project and/or our application process.
+For more information on the process visit our FAQ section.

 You’ll also need to supply the following information as part of the application form: